Behind every successful business, there’s a brilliant marketing strategy.

 And what makes a marketing strategy great?

-The only way to measure your results and determine whether your strategy is successful is to create marketing reports and analyze your data.
+The only way to measure your results and determine whether your strategy is successful is to create marketing analytics reports and analyze your data.

 So, are you progressing toward your goals?

 If you’re not sure where to start and how to create a good report, these 6 marketing dashboard examples will be a good starting point.

 Marketing automation, such as call center or email marketing tools that let you create templates and schedule emails as part of your campaign, is an excellent way to make your marketing efforts more efficient.

 Here is an example of a HubSpot Marketing dashboard that tracks various vital metrics like sources of site traffic, email clicks and opens, and more.

 With this dashboard, you can easily compare your current activity with last month’s activity and make adjustments to increase traffic and conversion rates.

 #2.
 Project Management Dashboard Example

 Project Management templates allow you to stay on top of your game with every project because you can easily track your KPIs in a well-structured dashboard.